 As opposed to current deep geothermal technologies such as enhanced geothermal systems (EGS), EAPOSYS involves no hydraulic fracturing.
 Instead, it controls and optimizes geothermal heat extraction by means of closed thermo-loops deployed from a central shaft and service pipe (patent pending).

-EAPOSYS relies on closed loop coax circulation of a heat transfer fluid into grids of μ-tunnels deployed at heat depth.
-Flow rates of the heat transfer fluid can be monitored for optimized system capacity.
+EAPOSYS relies on closed-loop circulation of a heat transfer fluid into grids of thermo-loops deployed at heat depth.
+Flow rates of the working fluid can be monitored for optimal and long-life system capacity.

-EAPOSYS deployment at heat depth can be extended incrementally.
+EAPOSYS deployment at heat depth can be extended incrementally with simultaneous plant operation.
 The system lifetime is prolonged by limited heat extraction.
-At the end of one operation cycle, EAPOSYS micro-tunnels can be put off for heat recovery and then easily drilled again for a new operation cycle.
+At the end of one operation cycle, a thermo-loop can be put off for heat recovery before starting a new operation cycle.

 RENEWABLE IS NOT ENOUGH: SUSTAINABILITY IS A MUST!